-"Superintendent's designee" means a 1)-trained hearing officer or 2)-professional employee in the administrative offices of the school division who reports directly to the Superintendent or designee, and who is not a school-based instructional or administrative employee.
+"Superintendent's designee" means a 1) trained hearing officer or 2) professional employee in the administrative offices of the school division who reports directly to the Superintendent or designee and who is not a school-based instructional or administrative employee.

-II.
-SUSPENSIONS AND EXPULSIONS OF STUDENTS GENERALLY
+I. SUSPENSIONS-AND EXPULSIONS OF STUDENTS GENERALLY

 Students may be suspended or expelled from attendance at school for sufficient cause; however, in no case may sufficient cause for suspension include only instances of truancy.
-Examples of conduct that may result in suspension or expulsion are provided in Regulation JGD-R/JGE-R and the Student Code of Conduct.

 Except as provided in subsection C of Va.
 Code § 22.1-277 or Va.
-Code §§ 22.1-277.07 or 22.1-277.08, no student in preschool through grade three may be suspended for more than three (3) school days per incidence or expelled from attendance at school, unless (i) the offense involves physical harm or credible threat of physical harm to others or (ii) the School Board or the Superintendent or designee finds that aggravating circumstances exist, as defined by the Virginia Department of Education.
+Code §§ 22.1-277.07 or 22.1-277.08, no student in preschool through grade three is suspended for more than three (3) school days per incidence or expelled from attendance at school, unless (i) the offense involves physical harm or credible threat of physical harm to others or (ii) the School Board or the Superintendent or designee finds that aggravating circumstances exist, as defined by the Virginia Department of Education.